Zugzwang: Zugzwang in chess

 Normally in chess, having tempo is desirable because the player who is to move has the advantage of being able to choose a move that improves their situation.
 Zugzwang typically occurs when "the player to move cannot do anything without making an important concession".

 Zugzwang most often occurs in the endgame when the number of pieces, and so the number of possible moves, is reduced, and the exact move chosen is often critical.
 The first diagram shows the simplest possible example of zugzwang.
 If it is White's move, they must either stalemate Black with 1.Kc6 or abandon the pawn, allowing 1...Kxc7 with a draw.
 If it is Black's move, the only legal move is 1...Kb7, which allows White to win with 2.Kd7 followed by queening the pawn on the next move.

 The second diagram is another simple example.
 Black, on move, must allow White to play Kc5 or Ke5, when White wins one or more pawns and can advance their own pawn toward promotion.
 White, on move, must retreat their king, when Black is out of danger.
 The squares d4 and d6 are corresponding squares.
 Whenever the white king is on d4 with White to move, the black king must be on d6 to prevent the advance of the white king.

 In many cases, the player having the move can put the other player in zugzwang by using triangulation.
 This often occurs in king and pawn endgames.
-Pieces other than the king can also triangulate to achieve zugzwang, such as in the Philidor position.
+Pieces other than the king can also triangulate to achieve zugzwang, such as in the KQ v KR Philidor position.
 Zugzwang is a mainstay of chess compositions and occurs frequently in endgame studies.

 Examples from games

-Fischer versus Taimanov, second match game
+Fischer vs. Taimanov, second match game

 Some zugzwang positions occurred in the second game of the 1971 candidates match between Bobby Fischer and Mark Taimanov.
 In the position in the diagram, Black is in zugzwang because he would rather not move, but he must: a king move would lose the knight, while a knight move would allow the passed pawn to advance.
 The game continued: